WHERE ATTENTION GOES

 Invest in real-life relationships – not just your online ones.
 Divert the time you might spend scrolling through a social media feed or sending a text and call that person instead.
 Use messaging services as a means to a more valuable end: grabbing a long-overdue coffee with a friend, organising a girls’ catch-up and stepping outside your virtual world and into a tactile, unedited one.
 Most of all, put people high on your priority list.
 Focus on quality over quantity and surround yourself with those who bring out the best in you.
 If you feel you’re not connecting with your current circle, expand it.
 This may take stepping outside your comfort zone in the beginning but take the plunge and make an effort to connect with new people, activities and perspectives.

 Always keep ‘reduce, reuse and recycle’ front of mind, and know that every small change does help shift behaviours and create momentum.
 Put together a BYO “kit” that you can have on hand when needed.
 A set of organic, sustainable or upcycled shopper bags, reusable coffee cup and cutlery set is a great start.
 Buy organic products where possible and support ethical, transparent companies that are actively trying to work with the environment, not against it.
+Consider adding reusable period products to your monthly cycle mix.
 Be proactive.
 Talk to your local council about recycling initiatives or community composting.
 Organise a clothing swap event with a group of girlfriends or your local community, visit a charity store (you may be pleasantly surprised with what you find) or use online platforms like Facebook Marketplace and eBay to buy secondhand items.
 Think less about new, and what is new for you.
 Donate to charity mindfully – don’t use them as a personal dumping ground for your unwanted or old possessions.
 Many need specific items, it only takes a quick email to the charity or a Google search to check.

 Eat wholefoods and seasonal produce (most supermarkets will list what’s in season) and try to limit the amount of pre-packaged, foods you consume.
 Look for colour and variety.
 Choose organic where possible, or better still, grow your herbs and vegetables at home.
 If you live in an apartment or lack outdoor space, approach your local council or body corporate about establishing a community garden (a great activity for kids).
 Make mealtime less of a chore and more an opportunity to be together.
 Place your phones away from communal zones and try “no devices after 7pm” nights to disconnect from the distractions of modern life and reconnect with each other over a wholesome, home-cooked meal.